Pascite gregem Dei: Analysis

 In Catholic theology, the Decalogue (or Ten Commandments) are numbered so that the sixth commandment is "Thou shalt not commit adultery".
 The Catholic Church's interpretation of the sixth commandment is much broader than just adultery (extramarital sex), and concerns a set of offences against chastity.
 The revised provisions on sexual offences are derived from this broad interpretation of the sixth commandment.
 The provisions in canon 1395 §3 are coercion-based, as they require evidence of the use of 'force, threats or abuse of his authority'.
 Canon 1398 §1 describes sexual offences in which the victim was deemed incapable of consenting (because of 'habitually [having] an imperfect use of reason').
 There is no freely given sexual consent for people deemed capable of consenting.

 Examples of changes

+Some new canons were added to Book VI of the Code of Canon Law, while others were renumbered.
+For example, canon 1367 was renumbered as canon 1382 § 1; canon 1388 as canon 1386; canon 1382 as canon 1387; canon 1398 as canon 1397 § 2; among many others.

 Before the December 2021 reform, the canon 1398 of the 1983 Code of Canon Law of the Catholic Church stated: "A person who procures a completed abortion incurs a latae sententiae excommunication".
 Due to the reform, the legislation was renumbered as canon 1397 §2 and its wording was changed.